 oooo“But that was avian flu.
 Nothing to do with Ebola.”

 oooo“That’s where things get interesting.
-Abêtir was apparently not pleased when his government stifled him; no doubt there was a lot of prestige going begging . . . ”
+Janvier was apparently not best pleased when his government stifled him; no doubt there was a lot of prestige going begging . . . ”

-oooo“Exactly.
-So – rumor has it – he found another way to spin his research into gold.”
+oooo“Goes without saying.
+So—subsequent events gave rise to speculation that he might have found another way to spin his research into gold.”

 oooo“Sell it to terrorists.”